Mohameme7/CPT-Generator/README.md

 print(CPTGen)

 #Output Will be a CPT format of what you have chose and created inside the app,
-#to save it as a variable click on "Save CPT As Class __str__" or click on Save As CPT To save it as a file.
+#To save it as a variable click on "Save CPT As Class __str__" or click on Save As CPT To save it as a file.
 ```

 # Examples